 In 2007, the College of Charleston Special Collections was pleased to accession the papers of William A. Rosenthall, rabbi, scholar, and collector of Judaica.
-Graciously donated by Rabbi Rosenthall’s widow Irene, this internationally important collection of fine art prints, topical files, sermons, printed materials, artifacts, and other historical papers form the William A. Rosenthall papers and the William A. Rosenthall Judaica collection.
+Graciously donated by Rabbi Rosenthall’s widow Irene, this internationally important collection of fine art prints, topical files, sermons, printed materials, artifacts, and other historical papers form the William A. Rosenthall Papers and the William A. Rosenthall Judaica Collection.

-Rabbi Rosenthall began collecting Judaica during his childhood, inspired after receiving a postcard of the Jugendstil Synagogue in Augsburg, Germany, from his grandmother.
+Rabbi Rosenthall began collecting Judaica during his childhood, inspired after receiving a postcard of the Hauptsynagoge in Mainz, Germany, from his grandmother.
 Searching all corners of the globe, he amassed a spectacular collection of printed material and artwork that traces the portrayal of Jews by scholars, artists, laypersons, and even anti-Semites from the 16th to the 21st centuries.
 The collection includes over 100 linear feet of rare books, fine art, postcards, illustrated journals, greeting cards, pamphlets, broadsides, newspapers, cartoons, etchings, chromolithographs, watercolors, medallions, stamps, and textiles.

 The materials document the Jewish people: their lives, history, religious ceremonies, dress, and customs.
 A particular collecting focus of Rabbi Rosenthall was images of synagogues, including interior and exterior building views, maps, and panoramas.
 The images depict synagogues located around the globe, including European synagogues destroyed by the Nazis or converted to stables and warehouses.
 Many of these images as well as illustrations and photographs of Jewish ghettos, costumes, and cemeteries were grouped by subject and location and stored in approximately 90 portfolios.
 The portfolios also include Jewish caricatures, postage stamps, New Year cards, portraits of individuals, and clippings from Jewish journals and publications.